 Sometimes a city takes your breath away and you stare in awe at the life, culture, and colors surrounding you.
 The small towns and villages are usually the ones that get me… but Split was different.
 As the second largest city in Croatia right behind Zagreb, the city is a popular transport hub if you are traveling around Croatia.
 If you are passing through, it’s worth spending any time you have to visit Split to explore it’s history and beauty.
 There are more than a few things to do in Split, Croatia, so I’ve handpicked some of my favorites to get you started!

-Check out the Split Lonely Planet guidebook to take with you!
+Check out the Split Lonely Planet guidebook to take with you, and use the code LITTLETHINGS10 for 10% off!

 Immerse Yourself in Split’s History